 But as we do this are we aware of where the stuff we are making may end up?
-Many products graphic designers make end up as waste.
+A lot of products graphic designers make may end up as waste.
 Most packaging is meant to be thrown away when the product is eaten or taken out of the pack.
 Brochures and magazines may be kept for some weeks and flyers and newspapers are only meant to last for a day.

-These were som of the questions we had when we set up a one week workshop in Axe sud, http://www.axesud.fr/ in Toulouse, France.
+These were some of the questions we asked ourselves when setting up a one week workshop in Axe sud, http://www.axesud.fr/ in Toulouse, France.

-My collegue, Yann Bougaran and I brought 60 norwegian graphic design students from Westerdals School of Communication in Oslo, Norway to meet 40 graphic design students from Axe Sud in Toulouse, France and together work on this environmental task: How can graphic designers be more aware of the possibilities to be environmental responsible when we are making graphic design products.
-Can we use our creativity to think differently about the materials we use, how much materials we use and the afterlife of the products we make.
-Everything we create has a part, present and future.
+My collegue, Yann Bougaran and I brought 60 Norwegian graphic design students from Westerdals School of Communication in Oslo, Norway to meet 40 graphic design students from Axe Sud in Toulouse, France and together work on this environmental task: How can graphic designers be more aware of the possibilities to be environmentally responsible when making packaging products.
+Can we use our creativity to think differently about the materials we use, how much materials we use and the afterlife of the products we make, knowing that everything we create has a past, present and future?